threedaymonk/ubuntu-font-config/README.md

 Mac-like font rendering on Ubuntu, including decent results for Japanese, Arabic, etc.

-This has been tested to give good results on both 8.10 Intrepid and 9.04 Jaunty.
+This has been tested to give good results on 10.10 Maverick.

 * Get the following fonts:
   * [Droid](http://en.wikipedia.org/wiki/Droid_%28font%29)